-HOMEMADE SPICED RUM is so much easier than you think, and will blow you away with all the flavor!
+HOMEMADE SPICED RUM is so easy to make, and will blow you away with all the flavor!
 So much tastier than buying in store.
 This Homemade Spiced Rum makes an awesome DIY Christmas gift!

 This is similar to Mulled Wine except packs more of a punch.
 Have you tried Mulled Wine yet?
 If not, you should.
 And then you should try this Homemade Spiced Wine.
 You’re going to be a regular alcohol making aficionado!
 Think of all the cooking and cocktails you can get going with this special treat.
 You’ll be in business in no time.
 Of all the recipes I’ve made over the years (about 1000 just on this blog!), this one might be Pat’s favorite.
 HA!